 The Scottish International Storytelling Festival present world-class storytellers who celebrate the tradition, but also push the modern boundaries of storytelling as well, rooted in the past, resonating in the present.

-Inspired by the Scottish ceilidh tradition and its sense of togetherness, this is an inviting community gathering full of tales, anecdotes, music, songs and ballads.
+The Festival takes place in October each year, as the seasons change with long nights drawing families and friends around the hearth, inspired by the Scottish ceilidh tradition and its sense of togetherness – a community gathering full of tales, anecdotes, music, songs and ballads.

 What makes it special?

-- From storytelling performances to panel discussions, and an engaging family strand of storytelling activities around Halloween, there's something here for all Festival-goers to get involved with.
+- From storytelling performances to workshops, outdoor events and an engaging family strand, there's something here for all Festival-goers to get involved with.

 - The festival launched in 1989 and continues to grow and evolve, engaging more people in the magic of storytelling.

 - The main festival hub is the Scottish Storytelling Centre, the world’s first purpose-built Centre for storytelling, from there it spreads across Scotland with numerous partner and local events.